MariaCamilaChac/Parcial/Description.md

 of the list we going to enqueue, at the same time the number of the find index in the method it's going to be eliminated.

 #Dual Issues
-this class use a merge sort for order the prime numbers more easy and a method for find the prime numbers use the mod operator
+this class use a merge sort for order the prime numbers more easy and a method for find the prime numbers use the mod operator.
 Then when find the two last numbers we multiplicate both, if we find just one, we multiplicate the highest number for him self
 And that is the return of the program.

 #Zulu and alarm clock